 - Start by making the sauce.
 Heat a tablespoon of oil in a pan on a medium heat.
 Add the onion, carrot and garlic and fry for 10 minutes or until the onion and carrot are soft, but avoid them browning.

 - Meanwhile, add the flour to a bowl with 1/2 teaspoon each of salt and pepper and 3/4 cup of water.
-Combine to form a smooth batter.
+Combine to form a smooth batter (add more water if the batter is too thick).
 Add the panko breadcrumbs to a separate bowl.

 - Dip the aubergine rings first into the batter, then cover in the breadcrumbs and leave them to one side for later.